-The area outside the northern City wall was known a Moorfields (the famous Moorfields Eye Hospital takes its name from here.)
-It was a large marshy plain, a bog in fact.
+The area outside the northern City wall was known as Moor Fields (the famous Moorfields Eye Hospital takes its name from here.)
+It was a large marshy plain; a bog in fact.
 The Walbrook entered the city from here.
-It was quite a large stream with smaller tributaries joining it as it passed through the wall.
+It was quite a large stream with smaller tributaries joining it after it passed through the wall.

-Before reaching the Thames it would have passed through Bucklesbury Passage where during the construction of the present building at No. 1 Poultry, archaeologists were allowed access, and made some interesting finds.
-These included a mosaic, which is now in the London Museum.
-It went across the street to St. Stephens Walbrook, and the Temple was situated on the site of the Slug and Lettuce (at the time of updating, 2012, this has been demolished).
-There are now plans to return the Temple to it's original place after extensive redevelopment in the area which is in progress as I write.
+Before reaching the Thames the Walbrook would have passed through Bucklersbury Passage.
+During the construction of the present building at No. 1 Poultry archaeologists were allowed access and made some interesting finds.
+These included a mosaic which is now in the Museum of London.
+It flowed across the street to St. Stephens Walbrook and the Temple of Mithras was situated on the site of the Slug and Lettuce (at the time of updating, 2012, this has been demolished).

-The Fleet was the largest of London’s rivers (apart from the Thames) and flowed through a large valley.
-Ludgate Hill and Holborn were on opposite sides of this valley as it neared the end of it’s journey, and Holborn Viaduct was built to ease the pressure on travellers and traders of having to negotiate steep slopes while travelling east or west with a cart.
+The Fleet was the largest of London’s rivers after from the Thames and flowed through a large valley.
+Ludgate Hill and Holborn were on opposite sides of this valley as it neared the end of it’s journey to the Thames.
+Holborn Viaduct was built to ease the pressure on travellers and traders of having to negotiate steep slopes while travelling east or west with a cart.
 Although the river ran outside the walls of the Square Mile it was still within the outer City boundaries (known as “without the walls”) to deserve a mention here.

 It then flowed down Farringdon Road.
 There were a few bridges over this part.
 Stow mentions five of them in his 1598 survey.
 The Fleet Bridge, Ludgate Bridge, Oldbourne Bridge, Cowbridge, and a timber bridge between Blackfriars Monastery and Bridewell Palace.
 From here it flowed on to meet the Thames.
 It was known by several other names including Hole Bourne, Turnmill Creek, and the Wells River.
 If you visit the Farringdon area today you will still find street names associated with the river, like Cowcross Street and Turnmill Street.
 At the time of the Roman occupation the mouth of the Fleet was around 200 metres wide.